 Please note: this post was originally published on July 3, 2015.
 It has been updated to include Spectre.

 Ladies and gentlemen, future Academy Award-winner Kim Basinger.
-She’s incredibly lucky Never Say Never Again is an unofficial Bond movie and therefore traditionally exempt from official ranking.
-Because let’s face it: Basinger goes beyond bland and straight into irritating.
+She’s lucky Never Say Never Again is an unofficial Bond movie and therefore exempt from official ranking.
+Because let’s face it: Basinger is beyond bland.
 Remember Thunderball?
-Due to legal complications about who owned the rights to it, this movie could only exist if it was an adaptation of Thunderball, which means Domino Petachi is basically a poor man’s version of Thunderball‘s Domino Derval.
+Due to legal complications, this movie could only exist if it was an adaptation of Thunderball, which means Domino Petachi is a poor man’s version of Thunderball‘s Domino Derval.
 On paper the stories are the same: increasingly dissatisfied mistress comes to defy the supervillain man in her life with a little push from 007.
 With Domino Derval it was compelling.
-With Domino Petachi it’s just annoying.
-Her struggle to decide whether or not to defy Maximilian Largo has no depth to it because she’s utterly lacking anything approaching depth.
+With Domino Petachi it’s annoying.
+Her struggle to decide whether or not to defy Maximilian Largo has no drama because she’s utterly lacking anything approaching depth.
 If she counted for the official ranking, Ms. Petachi would score very low.
 Par for the course when it comes to Never Say Never Again.

 The worst Bond Girl of all time.
 How did she get here?
 Because Mary Goodnight is the only Bond Girl so dumb she not only almost kills 007 with her own stupidity, but she gets trapped in a closet while 007 beds the movie’s other Bond Girl.
-The pratfalls, they are plentiful.
-Seriously, from the moment she arrives on the screen she starts screwing things up.
+From the moment she arrives onscreen she starts screwing things up.
 I suppose she’s intended to be comic relief, but it isn’t funny so much as mind-blowingly annoying.
 Even Bond is clearly irritated by her incompetence.
 And why not?
 This woman almost kills James by activating Scaramanga’s doomsday machine and aiming its solar-powered lasers at him.
 With her butt.
 Twice.
 Again: with her butt (twice!).
-Yes, you read that correctly.
 Let’s face it: she’s a ditz, and a ditz has no place in a Bond film.
-She’s like an an inept agent from a comedy about spies, except this is supposed to be a serious movie.
+She’s like an inept agent from a comedy about spies, except this is supposed to be serious.
 The best you could say about her is that she looks good in a bikini.
-And let’s face it: we’ve had too many Bond Girls who looked good in a bikini and actually added something to the movie to award her points for that.
+And let’s face it: we’ve had too many Bond Girls who looked good in a bikini and actually added something to the movie to award points for that.

 Determining the worst Bond Girl was tougher than you might think.
 It was an extremely tight race to the bottom.
 I still waffle back and forth between Christmas Jones and Mary Goodnight in my head.
 What usually settles it is that at least Christmas Jones never almost killed James Bond with her butt.